TouyeAchille/HOMEMATCH/README.md

 - Ensure personalization emphasizes characteristics appealing to the buyer without altering factual information about the property.
 ### Listing Presentation:
 - Output the personalized listing(s) as a text description of the listing.

+# Installation

+# Configuration Note
+Before running the experiments, make sure to configure the following:

+Environment Variables: Set the following environment variables if you are using OpenAI LLMs and embedding models:
+OPENAI_API_KEY: Required for accessing OpenAI LLMs, Required for accessing OpenAI embedding models.

+Store your